dmlc/dgl/docs/source/guide/minibatch-gpu-sampling.rst

 6.7 Using GPU for Neighborhood Sampling
 ---------------------------------------

-DGL since 0.7 has been supporting GPU-based neighborhood sampling, which we discuss in this section.
+DGL since 0.7 has been supporting GPU-based neighborhood sampling, which has a significant speed advantage over CPU-based neighborhood sampling.
+If you estimate that your graph and its features can fit onto GPU and your model does not take a lot of GPU memory, then it is best to put the GPU into memory and use GPU-based neighbor sampling.

+For example, `OGB Products <https://ogb.stanford.edu/docs/nodeprop/#ogbn-products>`_ has 2.4M nodes and 61M edges, each node having 100-dimensional features.
+The node feature themselves take less than 1GB memory, and the graph also takes less than 1GB since the memory consumption of a graph depends on the number of edges.
+Therefore it is entirely possible to fit the whole graph onto GPU.

 .. note::